gguillotte/mdsrd5/mdsrd5.md

 ### Life Domain

 The Life domain focuses on the vibrant positive energy—one of the fundamental forces of the universe—that sustains all life.
-The gods of life (see [Pantheons](#chapter-pantheons)) promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.
+The gods of life (see "[Pantheons](#chapter-pantheons)") promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.
 Almost any non-evil deity can claim influence over this domain, particularly agricultural deities (such as Isis, The Daghdha, and Demeter), sun gods (such as Belenus, Frey, and Re-Horakhty), gods of healing or endurance (such as Apollo, Lugh, and Diancecht), and gods of home and community (such as Hestia, Hathor, and Frigga).

 <table style="width:89%;">
 <caption>Life Domain Spells</caption>